 Corporate Social Responsibility of Balmer Lawrie

 Through the various CSR programs, the Company has constantly endeavored to integrate the interest of the business with that of the communities that form part of the areas it operates.
-With the advent of the various National flagship programs launched by the government, we as an organization take pride in furthering the initiatives which comes under the purview of CSR by engaging specialized agencies, and in keeping with the DPE guidelines, the Companies Act 2013 and Schedule VII of the Companies Act.
+With the advent of the various National flagship programs launched by the government, we as an organisation take pride in furthering the initiatives, which comes under the purview of CSR by engaging specialized agencies, and in keeping with the DPE guidelines, the Companies Act 2013 and Schedule VII of the Companies Act.

 A total sum of Rs.
-516.00 Lakhs was spent during the year 2018-19, towards CSR activities and expenses.
+514.00 Lakhs was spent during the year 2020-21, towards CSR activities’ expenses.

-The following activities / initiatives were undertaken during the year under report, i.e. FY 2018-19.
+The following activities / initiatives were undertaken during the year under report, i.e. FY 2020-21

 i.
 Education & Child Sustenance

 1. Two classrooms are being sponsored under the “Corporate Leverage and Support Scheme” (CLASS) of Indian Institute of Cerebral Palsy (IICP) for supporting the differently abled, particularly children suffering from cerebral palsy.
 In spite of the COVID-19 pandemic, IICP managed to conduct classes for their children following all necessary protocol.
 The organisation also established very good communication with the parents and family members to deal with the pandemic situation, and achieved its goal of imparting quality education to the children with cerebral palsy.

 2. Our Company extended support to projects focused on the upliftment of the tribal students, run by Friends of Tribal Society known as EKAL Vidyalayas.
 Balmer Lawrie sponsored Rs.
 10.00 Lakhs for these vidyalayas catering to the tribal populace.